 - Electronics: laptops and other electronic devices are welcome during the seminar weekend as tools for in-class learning, but they are not welcome as distractions.
-Students will be encouraged to either leave their phones elsewhere or turn them off except for during lunch. - Accommodations for students with disabilities: contact Access Services for Students with Disabilities (867-6348 or -6364). - Late Assignments or Partial Credit: the course is organized so students will engage with each other using shared activities before and during the weekend seminar.
-Students should abide by due dates for readings and assignments so that the community can benefit from all perspectives on a predictable schedule; trailing behind will only diminish our dialogue. - Communication: respect, honesty, openness, and confidentiality will serve the community best.
+Students will be encouraged to either leave their phones elsewhere or turn them off except for during lunch.
+Our time together is short; I'd like everyone to help protect it. - Accommodations for students with disabilities: contact Access Services for Students with Disabilities (867-6348 or -6364). - Late Assignments or Partial Credit: the course is organized so students will engage with each other using shared activities before and during the weekend seminar.
+Students should abide by due dates for readings and assignments so that the community can benefit from all perspectives on a predictable schedule; trailing behind will only diminish our dialogue. - Communication: respect, honesty, openness, and confidentiality will serve our community best.